jermspeaks/jermspeaks.github.io/_posts/letters/2017-11-27-strangers-5-julie-valenti.md

 The mother must come to her terms with the life adjustment.
 When neglected, the result is oftentimes a "mid-life crisis".
 She withdraws and re-evaluates herself.
 When recognized, the mother feels it in her body.

 The mother must setup boundaries with her children.
 The child is in a different place with life, independent from the nest.
-Part of the re-adjustments Julie talks about is developing boundaries with the mother's children.
-For Julie, she had a conversation with her son in LA about how often they would talk over the phone, how often they would see each other, how much space they needed from each other.
+Part of the re-adjustments Julie talks about is developing boundaries with the children.
+For Julie, she had a conversation with her son in LA.
+She asked how often they would talk over the phone, how often they would see each other, how much space they needed from each other.
 Julie wants to make sure she would not suffucate her child.

 I asked Julie about empty nest syndrome for personal reasons.
 My sister, the youngest sibling, has left the nest.
-My mother hasn't been dealing with empty nest symdrome directly.
+My mother hasn't been dealing with empty nest symdrome head on.
 Armed with a better understanding, I am tasked with having a conversation with my mom about empty nest syndrome and grief.

 ### Wisdom and Recovery Wellness Center

 Julie works with patients who suffer from PTSD introduced from childhood.
-She spends some time every two weeks up in Portland to help with logistics for the center, then takes clients remotely.
+She spends every two weeks in Portland to help with logistics for the center.
+When she's back in San Diego, she takes clients remote.
 When Julie is on-site, she is also training staff members.

 To be clear, Julie is not practicing traditional psychotherapy.
 That means, clients do not come in and lay on a couch for an hour every week for the rest of their lives.
 Julie is a licensed hypnotherapist.
 She wants her patients to heal and be less dependent of a therapist.
 Stop going altogether.

 #### Neuroplasticity

 "You can't teach a dog new tricks."
 This is not true.
 Brains are not fixed after a certain age.
 Recent research shows neurons that fire together wire together.
-This concept is called neuroplasticity.
+The result is neuroplasticity, an ability to rewire your brain.
 By taking the time to learn or un-learn, the brain will form neuropathways that forms new habits.

 Carol Dweck wrote a book about this called "Mindset: The New Psychology of Success".
 In the book, Dweck describes and differentiates between fixed mindsets and growth mindsets.
 Dweck talks of people with fixed mindsets are less prone to take risks and fail.
 She talks about how people with fixed mindsets shut down after unable to do specific tasks.
 On the contrary, people with a growth mindset allow for failure and learn from mistakes and try again.
-In reality, everyone is a little of both, where we allow for failure in some aspects of our lives, growth mindset, and we are set in our ways in others, fixed mindset.
+In reality, everyone is a little of both.
+We allow for failure in some aspects of our lives, growth mindset, and we are set in our ways in others, fixed mindset.

 Julie uses this understanding of neuroplasticity to teach her clients they have the ability to change.
 With some guidence and practice, the client will be able to re-wire their brains.